melissawm/acquire-docs/docs/tutorials/access_data/framedata.md

 During Acquisition, the `AvailableData` object is the streaming interface.
 We can create an `AvailableData` object by calling `get_available_data` in a `with` statement, and work with the `AvailableData` object while it exists inside of the `with` loop.
 The data is invalidated after exiting the `with` block, so make a copy of the `AvailableData` object to work with the data outside of the `with` block.
 In this example, we'll simply use the `AvailableData` object inside of the `with` block.

-There may not be data available, in which case our `AvailableData` object would return 0.
+There may not be data available.
 To increase the likelihood of `AvailableData` containing data, we'll utilize the `time` python package to introduce a delay before we create our `AvailableData` object.

 If there is data, we'll use the `AvailableData` `frames` method, which iterates over the `VideoFrame` objects in `AvailableData`, and the python `list` method to create a variable `video_frames`, a list of the `VideoFrame` objects one for each stream.